-Like other online cracked iPhone trade-in sites, MaxBack also offers immediate quotes, free shipping, and will take damaged devices.
+Like other online sites to trade in a cracked iPhone, MaxBack also offers immediate quotes and free shipping, and they accept damaged devices.
 MaxBack is fast and relatively simple to use, though payouts aren’t as high as GadgetGone.

 Pros: Easy for anyone to use, free shipping, payouts in days upon receipt

 You can also take your broken iPhone to a big-box store for a trade-in, but you might be surprised at how little you’ll be offered.
 Here are two popular stores and what you can expect.

 At Target, you can trade in your broken iPhone either online or in-store.
 The online trade-in site is a bit difficult to navigate.
 After filling in the same details as the rest of our quotes, the site came back with an offer of a mere $32.61.
 Ok, so it’s something, but probably not worth the effort.

 Pros: Cash through PayPal or a gift card upon receipt of the device